ckdelta/Udacity_SDC/P5_Vehicle_Detection_CV/README.md

 #HOG Features
 The reason to extract HOG feature is that it represents the edge or shape of the image.
 To extract the feature better, the following parameters need to be tuned:

-1) orientations: it determines how many orientation bins are used; the higher, the better resolution
+1) orientations: it determines how many orientation bins are used; the higher, the better resolution;

 2) pixels_per_cell: how many pixels one cell can cover; the lower, the higher resolution but more noise and less generalization;

-3) cells_per_block: how many cells to cover the image; the higher, the better resolution but still more noise
+3) cells_per_block: how many cells to cover the image; the higher, the better resolution but still more noise;

 4) HOG channel: using all color channel will represent the features better

 Note that, it is not always good to make the HOG to be high resolution, because it loses general features.